Kitsault Molybdenum Mine, British Columbia, Canada

 The mineralisation zones are annular in plan.
 Intrusives of molybdenum mineralisation include diorite, quartz monzonite and felsic units.

 Mineralisation at the Kitsault deposit occurs in a hollow, steeply-dipping, annular shape in the central Lime Creek Intrusive Complex.
 Bell Moly consists of molybdenum mineralisation in the form of a south-west zone intrusive and the Clary Creek stock.

 Molybdenum mineralisation at the Roundy Creek deposit includes composite quartz monzonite stock disrupted by faulting.

 Mining methods used at the Canadian molybdenum mine

 Molybdenum from the mine is planned to be recovered through open-pit operations.
-Shovels, loaders and haul trucks are expected to be used for the mining activities.
-Benches will be drilled in an eight metre by eight metre pattern for recovering the ore.
+Shovels, loaders and haul trucks will be used for the mining.
+Benches will be drilled in an 8m x 8m pattern for recovering the ore.

 The mine will be equipped with a processing plant consisting of a 40,000t/d concentrator to process the recovered ore.
 The plant will use conventional processing technology.
-The project is located near existing infrastructure, with road and sea access enabling easy transport of product.
+The project is located near existing infrastructure, with road and sea access enabling easy product transportation.

 Ore processing at Avanti Mining's Kitsault mine